arachnist/xmpp-rs/xso/src/from_xml_doc.md

 influence on `AsXml`.
 Combining `default` and `n` where `n` is not set to `1` is not supported and will cause a compile-time error.

+Using `default` with a type other than `Option<T>` will cause the serialisation to mismatch the deserialisation (i.e. the struct is then not roundtrip-safe), because the deserialisation does not compare the value against `default` (but has special provisions to work with `Option<T>`).

 ##### Example

 ```rust